 Of the three images I liked the composition of the Old High Street so whilst there drew a larger A4 version.

 Once home, I thought I would add colour to my line drawing.
 At first I was going to add a watercolour wash over an ink drawing but then thought I would try something different.
 My tutor had recommended I look at the work of Patrick Caulfield and this drawing seemed ripe for trying out a coloured ink version in his style.
+One thing I noticed when looking at his art was the way he repeated colour across the canvas to create unity and lead the eye around the image.
 The buildings on Old High Street had been painted in quite bright colours as they are part of the Creative Quarter of the town and I wanted to bring out these bright colours in the drawing.

 I went over the pencil lines with a black felt tip pen and then added the colours using brush pens.
 I picked out just a few colours, repeating them in the drawing to add some unity across the image and then filled in the rest of the areas in green.